 Here’s another can of worms I choose to open today (and this is personal opinion of course)…

 I reckon that we are coming to the point where everything in western contemporary music has been done before, so why are songwriters so concerned with trying to sound totally 100% original to the point where it becomes an excuse to not write/finish a song (read on for an example of this thinking)?

 Look at the music industry at the moment.
-There are genres, sub-genres and sub-sub-genres all trying to find some elusive niche in the music business and therefore some originality in the music.
+There are genres, sub-genres and sub-sub-genres all trying to find some elusive niche in the music business and therefore some originality in the music as a whole.

 Now, while there are lots and lots of interesting stuff being released all the time, what makes the music interesting are the different layers, production values, dynamics and textures on offer to the listener.